 Builds a binary package for a recipe (conanfile.py).
-Uses the specified configuration in a profile or in -s settings, o options etc. If a 'test\package' folder (the name can be configured with -tf) is found, the command will run the consumer project to ensure that the package has been created correctly.
-Check 'conan test' command to know more about 'test folder' project.
+Uses the specified configuration in a profile or in -s settings, - o options etc. If a 'test_package' folder (the name can be configured with -tf) is found, the command will run the consumer project to ensure that the package has been created correctly.
+Check 'conan test' command to know more about 'test_folder' project.

-'''

-positional arguments:

-Path to a folder containing a conanfile.py or to a

-path

-recipe file e.g., my_folder/conanfile.py

-reference

-user/channel or pkg/version@user/channel (if name and

-version not declared in conanfile.py) where the

-package will be created

-optional arguments:

--h, --help

-show this help message and exit

--j JSON, --json JSON

-json file path where the install information will be

-written to

--k, -ks, --keep-source

-Do not remove the source folder in local cache, even

-if the recipe changed.
-Use this for testing purposes

-onlv

--kb, --keep-build

-Do not remove the build folder in local cache.
-Implies

---keep-source.
-Use this for testing purposes only

-Do not export the conanfile.py

--ne, --not-export

--tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER

-Working directory for the build of the test project.

--tf TEST_FOLDER, --test-folder TEST_FOLDER

-Alternative test folder name.
-By default it is

-"test_package".
-Use "None" to skip the test stage

--m [MANIFESTS], --manifests [MANIFESTS]

-Install dependencies manifests in folder for later

-verify.
-Default folder is .conan_manifests, but can be

-changed

--mi [MANIFESTS_INTERACTIVE], --manifests-interactive [MANIFESTS_INTERACTIVE]

-Install dependencies manifests in folder for later

-verify, asking user for confirmation.
-Default folder

-is .conan_manifests, but can be changed

--v [VERIFY], --verify [VERIFY]

-Verify dependencies manifests against stored ones

--b [BUILD], --build [BUILD]

-'''

-Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the others.
+''' positional arguments: path Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py user/channel or pkg/version@user/channel (if name and reference version not declared in conanfile.py) where the package will be created optional arguments: -h, --help show this help message and exit -j JSON, --json JSON json file path where the install information will be written to -k, -ks, --keep-source Do not remove the source folder in local cache, even if the recipe changed.
+Use this for testing purposes only -kb, --keep-build Do not remove the build folder in local cache.
+Implies --keep-source.
+Use this for testing purposes only Do not export the conanfile.pv -ne, --not-export -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER Working directory for the build of the test project. -tf TEST_FOLDER, --test-folder TEST_FOLDER Alternative test folder name.
+By default it is "test_package".
+Use "None" to skip the test stage -m [MANIFESTS], --manifests [MANIFESTS] Install dependencies manifests in folder for later verify.
+Default folder is .conan_manifests, but can be changed -mi [MANIFESTS_INTERACTIVE], --manifests-interactive [MANIFESTS_INTERACTIVE] Install dependencies manifests in folder for later verify, asking user for confirmation.
+Default folder is .conan_manifests, but can be changed -v [VERIFY], --verify [VERIFY] Verify dependencies manifests against stored ones -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the others.
 Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package name.
-Default behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build\policy' attribute in the conanfile.py. -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with\qt=true -pr PROFILE, --profile PROFILE Apply the specified profile to the install command -r REMOTE, --remote REMOTE Look in the specified remote server -s SETTINGS, --settings SETTINGS Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc Check updates exist from upstream remotes -u, --update
+Default behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py. -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with_qt=true (continues on next page) '''